dahliaOS/documentation/README.md

 After that run Etcher, select your dahlia iso, then your USB device, then select flash!

-After the process is finished, rebot and select you USB from you boot menu.
+After the process is finished, reboot and select you USB from you boot menu.

+(you may need to change your boot order in your uefi first.)

 ## How to run dahlia in qemu